MaragonMH/Archipelago/worlds/xenobladex/docs/setup_en.md

   - 1.0.1E/1.0.0E (PAL)
   - 1.0.2U

+### My Client is unable to find the Cemu Settings.xml

+If you migrated from an older version of Cemu you might need to freshly reinstall Cemu.

+### Xenoblade X is not receiving/sending any items

+Make sure that you are one one of the supported versions of Cemu and Xenoblade X.
+Make sure you reached the first day cutscene overlooking Primordia and time is progressing.

 ### Xenoblade X crashed what should i do?
 If your client is still active just press `Disconnect` and then `Connect` and your game should reopen.